All Shaman Services

 Ken Hyder is also a London-based musician playing in many countries with a wide variety of musicians from different backgrounds - including Tibetan Buddhist monks with whom he recorded and toured several times.

-It was on a trip to Siberia that two different shamansbecame an initiated shaman in Tuva, Siberia where he treated a wide range of conditions for individuals of all ages.
+It was on a trip to Siberia that, two different shamans suggested he becomebecame an initiated shaman in Tuva, Siberia where he treated a wide range of conditions for individuals of all ages.
 He also cleared homes of accumulated negative energy.
 Ken Hyder completed his apprenticeship in 2000 and became a certified member of the associations running the two leading shamans' clinics in Tuva.
 He also practiced in Italy and Germany.

 Great importance is given to after-care, helping clients avoid relapses.